primatejs/primate/docs/guide/routes.md

 ```

 In this example, accessing the path `/user/profile` using any of the specified
-verbs will return a plain-text response as specified.
+verbs will return a plain-text response with the given string.

 ## The request object

 Route verb functions accept a single parameter representing request data.
 This
 aggregate object allows easy access to the request `body`, any `path`
-parameters defined with braces, the `query` string split into parts, `cookies`
+parameters defined with brackets, the `query` string split into parts,
-as well as other `headers` and a reference to the `original` WHATWG Request
+`cookies` as well as other `headers` and a reference to the `original` WHATWG
-object.
-The aggregate nature of this object allows you to pull in what you need
+Request object.
+The aggregate nature of this object allows you to pull in what
-using object destructuring.
+you need using object destructuring.

 ### body